ChynCc/personal.my/_The Almanak of Naval Ravikant.md

 ## Happiness

 - Happiness is a very evolving thing.
-- **Happiness is the state when nothing is missing - you mind shuts down and stops running into the past of future to regret something or to plan something.**  #quote
+- **Happiness is the state when nothing is missing - you mind shuts down and stops running into the past of future to regret something or to plan something.**  #Wisdom
 - Tao Te Ching - If I say I am happy, that means I was sad at some point.
 Every positive thought even has seed of a negative thought within it or vice versa.
 - Happiness ... is mainly...
     - Not Suffering